coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 move or act.
 A paralyzed character has effective Dexterity and Strength scores of 0 and is helpless, but can take purely mental actions.
 A winged creature flying in the air at the time that it becomes paralyzed cannot flap its wings and falls.
-A paralyzed swimmer can't swim and may drown.
-A creature can move through a space occupied by a paralyzed creature---ally or not.
+A paralyzed swimmer can’t swim and may drown.
+A creature can move through a space occupied by a paralyzed creature—ally or not.
 Each square occupied by a paralyzed creature, however, counts as 2 squares.

 **Petrified:** A petrified character has been turned to stone and is considered unconscious.
 If a petrified character cracks or breaks, but the broken pieces are joined with the body as he returns to flesh, he is unharmed.
-If the character's petrified body is incomplete when it returns to flesh, the body is likewise incomplete and there is some amount of permanent hit point loss and/or debilitation.
+If the character’s petrified body is incomplete when it returns to flesh, the body is likewise incomplete and there is some amount of permanent hit point loss and/or debilitation.

 **Pinned:** Held immobile (but not helpless) in a grapple.

 **Prone:** The character is on the ground.
-An attacker who is prone has a --4 penalty on melee attack rolls and cannot use a ranged weapon (except for a crossbow).
-A defender who is prone gains a +4 bonus to Armor Class against ranged attacks, but takes a --4 penalty to AC against melee attacks.
+An attacker who is prone has a –4 penalty on melee attack rolls and cannot use a ranged weapon (except for a crossbow).
+A defender who is prone gains a +4 bonus to Armor Class against ranged attacks, but takes a –4 penalty to AC against melee attacks.

 Standing up is a move-equivalent action that provokes an attack of opportunity.

-**Shaken:** A shaken character takes a --2 penalty on attack rolls, saving throws, skill checks, and ability checks.
+**Shaken:** A shaken character takes a –2 penalty on attack rolls, saving throws, skill checks, and ability checks.

 Shaken is a less severe state of fear than frightened or panicked.

-**Sickened:** The character takes a --2 penalty on all attack rolls, weapon damage rolls, saving throws, skill checks, and ability checks.
+**Sickened:** The character takes a –2 penalty on all attack rolls, weapon damage rolls, saving throws, skill checks, and ability checks.

 **Stable:** A character who was dying but who has stopped losing hit